Stanislaw09/Stanislaw09/README.md

-# 👋 Hi, I’m Stanislaw
+# 👋 Yo, I’m Stanislaw

 - I’m a front-end developer interested in everything related to web dev - love reading about new stuff